techcesstechnology/ecommerce/replit.md

 ### Monorepo Structure

-The project uses npm workspaces to manage four interconnected packages:
+The project uses npm workspaces to manage four packages: Backend, Frontend, Mobile, and Shared.
+This enables type sharing, common business logic centralization, simplified dependency management, and coordinated releases across services.

-1. **Backend** (`@freshroute/backend`) - RESTful API server
-2. **Frontend** (`@freshroute/frontend`) - Web application
-3. **Mobile** (`@freshroute/mobile`) - Native mobile app
-4. **Shared** (`@freshroute/shared`) - Common code, types, and utilities

-This architecture was chosen to:
-- Enable type sharing across all platforms, reducing duplication and ensuring consistency
-- Centralize common business logic and validation rules
-- Simplify dependency management and versioning
-- Facilitate coordinated releases across services

-**Tradeoff**: Monorepos can become complex to manage at scale, but for this project size, the benefits of code sharing and simplified development workflow outweigh the complexity.

 ### Backend Architecture

-**Technology**: Node.js with Express.js and TypeScript

-The backend follows a traditional RESTful API server pattern with:
-- Express.js middleware stack for request processing
-- Route-based organization for API endpoints
-- Separation of concerns (routes, controllers pattern ready)
-- Environment-based configuration using dotenv

-**Key Design Decisions**:
-- **TypeScript**: Chosen for type safety and better developer experience, catching errors at compile time
-- **Express.js**: Selected for its maturity, extensive middleware ecosystem, and simplicity
-- **Middleware Stack**: Layered security (Helmet), compression, CORS, and logging (Morgan) to handle cross-cutting concerns

-**CORS Configuration**: Dynamic origin handling supports both local development (localhost) and Replit environments, with environment variable customization for production deployments.
+Built with Node.js, Express.js, and TypeScript, the backend follows a RESTful API pattern.
+It uses Express.js middleware for request processing, route-based API organization, and separation of concerns.
+Key decisions include TypeScript for type safety, Express.js for its maturity, and a middleware stack for security (Helmet), compression, CORS, and logging (Morgan).
+CORS is dynamically configured to support local development and Replit environments.

 ### Frontend Architecture

-**Technology**: React 18 with Vite and TypeScript

-The web application uses a modern React setup with:
-- **Vite**: Fast development server with HMR (Hot Module Replacement)
-- **React Router**: Client-side routing (dependency present)
-- **Styled Components**: CSS-in-JS for component styling
-- **Axios**: HTTP client for API communication

-**Key Design Decisions**:
-- **Vite over Create React App**: Significantly faster build times and development server, better tree-shaking, and native ESM support
-- **Styled Components**: Enables component-scoped styling, dynamic theming, and better TypeScript integration compared to traditional CSS
-- **React 18**: Latest stable version provides improved performance through concurrent rendering features

-**Alternative Considered**: Next.js was likely considered but not chosen, possibly to keep the frontend as a pure SPA without SSR complexity for initial MVP.

-**Authentication & Route Protection**:
-- Custom PrivateRoute component wraps protected routes
-- Checks authentication state before rendering protected content
-- Automatically redirects unauthenticated users to login page
-- Prevents premature API calls and provides smooth user experience with loading states

-**Page Structure**:
-The frontend is organized into clear page categories:
-- **Public Pages**: Homepage, Product Listing, Product Detail, Shopping Cart, Login, Register
-- **Protected Pages**: Wishlist, Checkout, Order Success, Account Dashboard, Order History, Profile Management
-- All pages follow consistent Zimbabwe-inspired design with green (#00A859) primary color
-- Mobile-first responsive design with tablet and desktop breakpoints
+The web application uses React 18 with Vite and TypeScript.
+It features Vite for fast development, React Router for client-side routing, Styled Components for styling, and Axios for API communication.
+Vite was chosen over Create React App for faster builds.
+It implements a mobile-first responsive design with a Zimbabwe-inspired green color scheme.
+Authentication and route protection are handled via a custom `PrivateRoute` component.

 ### Mobile Architecture

-**Technology**: React Native with Expo

-The mobile app uses:
-- **Expo Framework**: Managed workflow for simplified development and deployment
-- **React Navigation**: Navigation library for screen management
-- **Axios**: Consistent API client with web frontend

-**Key Design Decisions**:
-- **Expo Managed Workflow**: Chosen for faster development cycles, easier setup, and built-in tooling.
-Enables immediate testing without native build configuration.
-- **React Native**: Allows code sharing with web frontend (React knowledge transfer) and shared business logic
-- **Navigation Stack**: Ready for multi-screen application structure

-**Tradeoff**: Expo's managed workflow limits access to native modules but dramatically simplifies the development and deployment process.
-Can eject to bare workflow if native features are needed later.
+The mobile app is developed with React Native and Expo, utilizing Expo's managed workflow for simplified development and deployment, and React Navigation for screen management.
+Axios is used for consistent API communication.
+Expo's managed workflow was chosen for faster development cycles, with the option to eject to a bare workflow if native modules are required.

 ### Shared Library Architecture

-**Purpose**: Centralize common code across all applications

-Contains:
-- **Types** (`src/types`): Shared TypeScript interfaces (User model, etc.)
-- **Constants** (`src/constants`): Application-wide constants
-- **Utils** (`src/utils`): Common utility functions (e.g., currency formatting for Zimbabwe)
-- **Validators** (`src/validators`): Shared validation logic (e.g., email validation)

-**Key Design Decisions**:
-- **CommonJS Output**: The shared library compiles to CommonJS for maximum compatibility with Node.js backend
-- **Declaration Files**: TypeScript declaration files are generated for full type support in consuming packages
-- **Source Maps**: Enabled for better debugging experience across packages
+This package centralizes common code, including TypeScript types, application-wide constants, utility functions (e.g., currency formatting), and shared validation logic, ensuring consistency across all applications.
+It compiles to CommonJS with declaration files and source maps.

 ### Code Quality & Development Workflow

-**Tooling**:
-- **TypeScript**: Strict mode enabled across all packages for maximum type safety
-- **ESLint**: Code linting with TypeScript-specific rules and Prettier integration
-- **Prettier**: Consistent code formatting (single quotes, 100 char line length, 2-space indentation)
-- **Husky + Lint-staged**: Pre-commit hooks ensure code quality before commits

-**Rationale**: This tooling stack prevents common errors, enforces consistent style, and reduces code review friction.
-The strict TypeScript configuration catches potential bugs early in development.
+The project enforces code quality through strict TypeScript, ESLint with Prettier integration, and Husky + Lint-staged for pre-commit hooks, ensuring consistent style and early error detection.

 ## External Dependencies

 ### Database

-**PostgreSQL** (`pg` client in backend dependencies)
-- Primary data store for the application
-- Accessed via the `pg` npm package
+- **PostgreSQL**: Primary data store, accessed via the `pg` npm package.
+Drizzle ORM schema is used with foreign key constraints and indexes.
-- No ORM layer currently implemented (raw SQL or query builder expected)

 ### Caching Layer

-**Redis** (`redis` client in backend dependencies)
-- Used for application-level caching
-- Improves performance for frequently accessed data
-- Can also support session storage and rate limiting
+- **Redis**: Used for application-level caching, session storage, and rate limiting.

-**Note**: Both PostgreSQL and Redis connections are not yet configured in the codebase but are present as dependencies.

 ### Frontend Build & Development

-- **Vite**: Modern build tool and dev server
+- **Vite**: Modern build tool and development server for the frontend.
-- **Babel**: JavaScript transpilation (for mobile via Expo)
+- **Babel**: JavaScript transpilation (for mobile via Expo).

 ### Mobile Development

-- **Expo**: Development platform providing:
-  - Build services
-  - Over-the-air updates
-  - Development client
-  - Access to native APIs
+- **Expo**: Framework providing build services, over-the-air updates, a development client, and access to native APIs for the mobile app.

 ### HTTP & API Communication

-- **Axios**: HTTP client used in both frontend and mobile apps for API requests
+- **Axios**: HTTP client used consistently across both frontend and mobile applications for API requests.
-- Enables consistent request/response handling and interceptors across platforms

 ### Security & Middleware

-- **Helmet**: Sets secure HTTP headers for Express.js
+- **Helmet**: Sets secure HTTP headers for Express.js.
-- **CORS**: Configurable cross-origin resource sharing
+- **CORS**: Configurable Cross-Origin Resource Sharing.
-- **Compression**: Response compression middleware for bandwidth optimization
+- **Compression**: Response compression middleware.
-- **Morgan**: HTTP request logging for debugging and monitoring
+- **Morgan**: HTTP request logging.

 ### Development Tools

-- **Concurrently**: Runs multiple npm scripts simultaneously (backend + frontend dev servers)
+- **Concurrently**: Runs multiple npm scripts simultaneously.
-- **ts-node-dev**: TypeScript execution with auto-restart for backend development
+- **ts-node-dev**: TypeScript execution with auto-restart for backend development.
-- **Jest**: Testing framework (configured but tests not yet implemented)
+- **Jest**: Testing framework (configured).

-### Environment Variables

-The application uses **dotenv** for environment configuration management, with a centralized `.env` file at the root level referenced by the backend service.
-This allows for:
-- Separate configuration for development, staging, and production
-- Secure handling of sensitive credentials
-- Easy Replit deployment integration via `REPLIT_DEV_DOMAIN` detection
+- **dotenv**: Manages environment variables for configuration.